wlan0/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 1. `name`: when created by COSI, the `Bucket` name is generated in one of these formats: _"br-"+uuid_ (if BR.prefix is empty), or BR.prefix+"-"+uuid (if prefix is supplied).
 If an admin creates a `Bucket`, as is necessary for static brownfield access, any unique name is allowed.
 1. `labels`: added by COSI.
 The "objectstorage.k8s.io/provisioner" key's value is the provisioner name.
 The "objectstorage.k8s.io/bucket-prefix" key's value is the `BucketRequest.bucketPrefix` value when specified.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
-1. `finalizers`: added by COSI to defer `Bucket` deletion until backend deletion succeed.
+1. `finalizers`: added by COSI to defer `Bucket` deletion until backend deletion succeeds.
 Implementation may add one finalizer for the BR and one for each BA pointing to this `Bucket`. **Note**: a `BucketAccess` object has one finalizer per accessing pod.
 So there is no access to a bucket when all `Bucket` finalizers have been removed.
 1. `provisioner`: (optional) The provisioner field as defined in the `BucketClass`.
 1. `deletionPolicy`: defines the outcome when a greenfield `BucketRequest` is deleted, and is ignored for brownfield buckets.
 A `Bucket` cannot be deleted if it is linked to a `BucketRequest`.
-   - _Retain_: keep both the `Bucket` instance and the backend bucket and its contents.
-The `Bucket` instance may be marked as unavailable but it potentially may be reused (post MVP).
+   - _Retain_: keep both the `Bucket` instance and the backend bucket along with its contents.
+This allows for admins to cleanup/migrate the data before manually deleting the `Bucket` instance and subsequently the backend bucket.
-   - _Delete_: when all access to the `Bucket` is complete, delete both the `Bucket` instance and the backend bucket, including all content in that bucket.
+   - _Delete_: Wait for all access to the `Bucket` to complete, then delete both the `Bucket` instance and the backend bucket.
+This includes all content in that bucket.
 If, for example, a running pod or a `BucketAccess` instance refer to the `Bucket` instance, then the delete is deferred until all accessors have been deleted.
-   - _ForceDelete_: delete both the `Bucket` instance and the backend bucket, including all content in that bucket, ignoring any accessors or workloads that may be referencing the `Bucket`.
+   - _ForceDelete_: Don't wait for accessors/workloads to complete using the bucket, but force-delete both the `Bucket` instance and the backend bucket, including all content in that bucket.
+BucketAccess referencing this bucket and their generated credentials are also forcibly deleted.
 1. `bucketClassName`: (set by COSI for greenfield, and ignored for brownfield) Name of the associated bucket class.
 1. `bucketRequest`: (set by COSI for greenfield, ignored for brownfield) an `objectReference` structure referencing the associated `BucketRequest`.
 1. `allowedNamespaces`: an array of namespaces that are permitted to create new buckets.